Protein targeting: Peroxisomes

-Peroxisomes contain a single phospholipid bilayer that surrounds the peroxisomal matrix containing a wide variety of proteins and enzymes that participate in anabolism and catabolism.
+Peroxisomes are particularly important in liver and kidney cells for detoxifying harmful substances that enter the bloodstream.
+For example, they are responsible for oxidizing about 25% of the ethanol we consume into acetaldehyde.
+Additionally, catalase within peroxisomes can break down excess hydrogen peroxide into water and oxygen and thus preventing potential damage from the build-up of H2O2.
 Since it contains no internal DNA like that of the mitochondria or chloroplast all peroxisomal proteins are encoded by nuclear genes.
 To date there are two types of known Peroxisome Targeting Signals (PTS):